PADI Drysuit Diver

 What are the prerequisites for this course?

-If you’re at least 10 years old and certified as a PADI (Junior) Open Water Diver or higher, you can enrol in the Dry Suit Diver course.
+If you’re at least 10 years old and certified as a PADI (Junior) Open Water Diver or higher, you can enrol in the PADI Drysuit Diver course.

 You will also be required to complete: